bvt123/SCH/Readme.md

 ### Sharded Cluster

-- any table could be split into several shards by some “where expression” defined in the Transform view or by processing already sharded source tables received from Kafka partitions or the previous ETL step.
+When the event volume is too high, it's possible to make a sharded architecture.

+- insert source events to Distributed table
+- use some natural ID as a shard expression (not random!)
-- “sharding key”  could be defined in a Transform View to skip some data not related to the shard - e.x. jumpConsistentHash(id,2)
+- store table could be replicated in the shard group
+- standard requirements for store table (like _pos column and _orig_pk tuple) is applied
-- every shard should have all the dictionaries and tables needed for join-transforms.
+- every shard should have all the dependencies like dictionaries and tables needed for join-transforms.
-- The Scheduler calls the same Transform View for every shard
-- SCH.Offsets table store “topic" position for every shard independently.
+- SCH.Offsets table store “topic" position for every shard independently with shard num suffix - ":01"
-- The scheduler runs Transform view on every server in the shard group.
+- The Scheduler use the same Transform View for every shard.
+Only 1 row per dest table in SCH Lineage
+- The Scheduler connects to shard group nodes to execute Transform view